 - Anatomy of a car insurance plan

 - RTI Cover in Car Insurance Plans

 - Within what duration should I get the insurance policy transferred after I buy a used car?

-- Where can I get the RTO forms for change in ownership?
+- Where can I get the RTO forms for the change in ownership?

 RTO forms can be downloaded online from the Parivahan website.
 The link is https://parivahan.gov.in/parivahan//en/content/download-forms.
 You can also get the forms at the RTO itself.

-Yes, you can opt for only third party cover which is mandatory.
-However, if you do so, any damages suffered by your car would not be covered.
-Moreover, if your car is stolen, you would incur a considerable loss.
+Yes, you can opt for only mandatory third-party cover.
+However, if you do so, any damages suffered by your car will not be covered.
+Moreover, if your car is stolen, you will incur a considerable loss.
 So, it is always better to opt for a comprehensive policy.

 - Would the used car insurance policy cover all types of damages?

 A comprehensive used car insurance policy covers most types of damages.
 However, there is a list of policy exclusions that you should check.
 This list states the damages which are not covered by the policy.

 - What add-ons are offered under comprehensive old car insurance plans?